Piccolo vs. Flute (What’s The Difference?)

 It was way back in 1735 when the earliest use of the Piccolo was recorded.
 At that time, the opera orchestras in France used a transverse flute.
 The majority of the contemporary Piccolos resemble the standard concert flute when it comes to features.

-See also Fife vs. Flute (What's The Difference?)
+See also Oboe vs. Clarinet (What's The Difference?)

 1. Construction